info201a-au2022/a1-ireneonionionring1588/instructions.md

 **Interests**: xxx (About 50 words [complete: ])
 **Key fact**: xxx (About 50 words [complete:  ])
 ```
 Forth, and finally, conclude your report with a brief reflection, titled, "Data Feminism: What I Learned?"
 (About 120 words).
 In this section, first, give a definition of data feminism from D'lgnazio & Klein (2020).
-Include the page number of the defintion.
-Second, given this defintion and your reading, briefly discuss one or two issues related your choosen data visualization. [complete: ])
+Include the page number of the definition.
+Second, given this definition and your reading, briefly discuss one or two issues related your chosen data visualization. [complete: ])

 #### 3.4 Coding Requirements [Ten tasks to complete]
 In your report you **MUST** use at each of these elements at least once: